 What We're About: Achieving IT Mastery to Create Measurable Business Value

-Renaissance Tech & Media is a Boston-based boutique consulting agency that helps organizations, their teams, and their leaders deliver transformative, technology-focused solutions across a range of industry and institutional environments.
+Renaissance Tech & Media is a boutique consulting agency that helps organizations, their teams, and their leaders deliver transformative, business-focused technology solutions across a range of industry and institutional environments.
 Founded and managed by veteran technologist Michael Thomas Clark, RTM offers deep expertise in the full IT lifecycle, from systems strategy development to architectural design to operational deployment and management.
 With a broad portfolio of accomplishments in distributed systems and complex program delivery, our services are sought by both IT departments and technology vendors alike.
-We tend to work with small-medium-enterprise (SME) clients and early-stage tech startup firms, those with whom we feel we can partner most closely and realize maximum business impact.
+We typically work with small-to-medium-enterprise (SME) clients and early-stage tech startup firms, those with whom we feel we can partner most closely and realize maximum business impact.
 Our practice employs Agile and DevOps methods.
 We also partner with select affiliate technology firms, from software to hardware companies to services and hosting providers, to ensure optimal fulfillment of our customers' needs.
-Our associates are located mainly in Boston & LA; however, our years in the industry allow us to leverage a select network of talent that allows us to execute anywhere on the globe where we can establish an Internet connection.
+Our associates are located mainly in Boston & LA; however, our years in the industry allow us to leverage a select network of talent that can execute anywhere on the globe where we can establish an Internet connection.
 My job is to ensure that every mission embarked upon reaches the destination you require.

 Yet change is all around us, no question.
-No matter what labels one assigns to these newer approaches to technology delivery – whether "agile" or "bi-modal" or the "continuous delivery" of the DevOps movement – and no matter how formal the execution frameworks one chooses to employ, there is no question that fundamental changes are at work across the landscape we tend to daily.
+No matter what labels one assigns to these newer approaches to technology delivery – whether "Agile" or "bi-modal" or “DevOps” – and no matter how formal the execution frameworks one chooses to employ, there is no question that fundamental changes are at work across the landscape we tend to daily.
 Many of these changes have been gathering steam for a while now.
 What seems different, to me at least, is that some key concepts have emerged as organizing principles, notions compelling and powerful enough to make us rethink our old certainties.
 I have come to think of this current and still-emerging state of affairs as being reminiscent of renaissances past, times when new winds manifested important, world-transforming realities.

 Yet technical currency is clearly not enough.
 Information systems and their enabling platform challenges have always operated at the intersection of people, processes, and technology.
 To succeed in the world of technology management is to be able to navigate among and within those three overlapping spheres.
 The ability to do so in a world of rapid change, where the structures and processes in vogue, say, 5 or 6 years ago, are no longer "good enough," where one has to embrace constant disruption and innovation on a daily basis – understanding how to achieve mastery and business success alike in this new, "always on," digital world – that ability is precisely what we bring to you.